s1ntoneli/fndxapp/docs/cleanclipbasedonmaccy.md

 | Paste Pinboards | ⌘;; Number | ⌘; ⌘+Letter | CleanClip's page is cleaner, Maccy does not need to switch pages. |
 | Paste Stack | ⌘’ | Not Supported |  |

-n summary, we can observe that except for invoking the window, **CleanClip does not employ any unnecessary modifiers**.
+In summary, we can observe that except for invoking the window, **CleanClip does not employ any unnecessary modifiers**.
 This approach significantly **minimizes cognitive load and enhances operation efficiency**.

 ---